A multimodal dynamical variational autoencoder for audiovisual speech representation learning: Multimodal Dynamical VAE

 This analysis of the latent factors involved in the generative process of emotional audiovisual speech suggests structuring the latent space of the MDVAE model by introducing the following latent variables: $\w \in \mathbb{R}^w$ is a static latent variable assumed to encode audiovisual information that does not evolve with time; $\zav \in \mathbb{R}^{l_{av} \times T}$ is a dynamical (i.e., sequential) latent variable assumed to encode audiovisual information that evolves with time; $\za \in \mathbb{R}^{l_a \times T}$ is a dynamical latent variable assumed to encode audio-only information; $\zv \in \mathbb{R}^{l_v \times T}$ is a dynamical latent variable assumed to encode visual-only information.
 A time/frame index $t \in \{1,2,...,T\}$ is added in subscript of dynamical variables to denote one particular frame within a sequence (i.e., $\xat$, $\xvt$, $\zat$, $\zvt$, $\zavt$).
 The above notations are summarized in Table~\ref{tab:notation}.
+Note that for the specific modeling of audiovisual speech data, it is not particularly relevant to introduce static latent variables that are specific to each modality.
+Indeed, as above-described, the static information is here assumed to encode the speaker's identity and global emotional state, which are fundamentally multimodal factors.
+Nevertheless, for other types of data, we can readily envision using two distinct static latent variables for each modality.
+The methodology developed in the subsequent sections could be straightforwardly extended to this case.